 15. The D-Day invasion marked a turning point in the war.

-The total Allied losses at Normandy are estimated to be at least 4,413 and total Allied deaths in the Battle of Normandy, which dragged on until August, topped 226,000.
+The total Allied losses at Normandy are estimated to be at least 4,413.
+Total Allied casualties in the Battle of Normandy, which dragged on until August, topped 226,000.
 But thanks in part to the massive influx of troops and equipment, D-Day marked a decisive turning point in the war.
 Less than a year later, on May 7, 1945, Germany signed an unconditional surrender.

 Video: The Lasting Impact of War